-1 Reflects Adopted Budget approved by the Board on June 4, 2015 and augmentations approved on October 1, 2015; October 6, 2016; and November 3, 2016.
-2 Projection as of August 1, 2017; Preliminary Unaudited.
+1 Adopted Budget approved by the Board on June 1, 2017.

+2 Projection as of July 31, 2018; Preliminary Unaudited.

 3 Beginning in November 2016, Paratransit Fares are reported separately.
-Previously these revenues were reported as a net against Paratransit expense.
+Previously, these revenues were reported as a net against

-4 Beginning in FY 2018, Transfer to Capital Reserve is reflected as an expense instead of a reduction of revenues.

 Authority Capital Improvement Programs.
 The Authority is committed to facilitating and providing enhanced customer focus, improved mobility and access for the community and integrated transportation and land use planning, while maintaining financial stability.
 Based on these commitments, the Authority has embarked on the extensive capital programs described below under "Valley Transportation Plan" and "Short Range Transportation Plan."